Freight rates: Trucking rates per mile 2022

-Keep in mind that these are just averages, and your business may profit from a different rate.
+Keep in mind that these are just average per mile trucking rated, and your business may profit from a different rate.
 Providing the lowest rates may not be enough to bring your revenue, but a rate that’s too high may price you out of the competition.

 Why trucking rates are important

 Your number one goal is to have a profitable trucking business, and keeping up with average trucking rates per mile is the best way to ensure that your business continues to grow.
 The key to this is having the right cost per mile trucking, so you win jobs and turn a profit.

 Hopefully, you’ve learned everything from what is the average rate per mile for hauling freight to standard truck shipping rates per mile in this article.

 To recap, the truck rates you use for your business can be influenced by the:

 - Distance between the starting point and the destination.

 - Shipment weight and density.

 - Type of freight truck being driven.